oduerr/oduerr.github.io/_includes/uncertainty.md

 ![imgs/Rapid_Fire_Presentation_v2.jpg](imgs/Rapid_Fire_Presentation_v2.jpg)

 The network overconfidently assigns a high probability to the wrong class.
 I get scared when I think of self driving cars being overconfident.
 While standard networks cannot state their uncertainty of a prediction, novel methods allow to include uncertainty information.
 One way to do so is to use dropout also during test time.
 [Yarin Gal has shown that this allows to quantify uncertainty in his Phd thesis](https://arxiv.org/abs/1506.02142).

+TODO hier noch paper usw verlinken, sobald ich es in dem HTWG Webspace habe.

 We use this approach in several places: